Rookie Boys (7-8)

 4. No designated hitters allowed.

 6. 6 run rule: if 6 runs are scored by a team in an inning, that half of the inning will end, and teams will switch positions on the field.
 If there are runners on base when the 6th run scores, runs can score until play has been stopped.
 A maximum of 9 runs could be scored, if the bases were to be loaded.
 In the 6th inning and after there will be no limit to the amount of runs scored.

-10. The pitching machine will be used for the first 3 innings of each game.
-Once the 4th inning is reached a live pitcher will be used for the remaining 3 innings.
-Teams must pitch a different pitchers in the 4th and 5th innings; however, either pitcher from the previous innings may re-enter to pitch in the 6th inning.
+11. Live pitching will be used for the first 3 innings of each game.
+Once the 4th inning is reached the pitching machine will be used for the remaining 3 innings.
+Teams must pitch a different pitcher in the 1st and 2nd innings; however, either pitcher from the previous innings may re-enter to pitch in the 3rd inning.
 One pitch constitutes an inning.
-In an extra inning game, any pitcher may pitch up to 3 innings.
-The starting pitcher may re-enter.
+In an extra inning game, the pitching machine will remain in play.
 Pitchers hitting 4 batters in a game shall be removed from the game as pitcher.
 Re-entry in the pitching position will be prohibited.

-12. The speed of the pitching machine shall be 40 miles per hour.
-The speed must be set prior to the start of the game with the radar gun.
+14. The speed of the pitching machine shall be 35 miles per hour.
 The umpire shall get with both coaches to determine the speed.
 The offensive coach will feed the machine.
 This must be an adult.
 No coaching shall be done by said adult after the pitch has been made.

 a.
 An overthrow will be defined as: if the ball being thrown to first base or pitcher’s helper goes past the intended player without making contact with said player, it will be ruled an overthrow.
 If the ball comes into contact with the first baseman/base covering player or pitcher’s helper at all, it will be considered a live ball.